cositools/cosi-data-challenges/README.md

   <summary>Data Challenge 4 (current release): May 2026</summary>

   - Fist time using a realistic mock dataset:
-    - We use the same source simulations from DC3, i.e. same orientation, mass model, etc.
+    - We use the same source simulations from DC3, i.e., same spacecraft orientation, mass model, MEGALib version (including detector effects engine), MEGALib configuration files, etc.
+    - In addition to the source simulations from DC3, we simulated 25 new sources.
     - Response files are also the same, but the formatting has been optimized.
   - Substantial changes to COSIPy, including:
     - Moved to relative coordinate response and interpolation using machine learning.
     - Unbinned analysis.